iStokee/ridctl/docs/MIGRATION.md

 ```

 2) First run defaults
+- ridctl initializes sensible defaults automatically.
+You can press Enter to accept prompts.
-- Accept sensible defaults or edit them.
-Shared folder host path defaults to `C:\\RiDShare` and is created if missing.
+- Shared folder host path defaults to `C:\\RiDShare` and is created if missing.
+- VM defaults (destination base, CPU, memory, disk, method) are pre-set and used by the “Create new VM” flow.
-- You can revisit settings under Options.
+- You can revisit all settings under Options.

 3) Register existing VM(s) for friendly names (optional but recommended)
 ```pwsh